digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

     127.0.0.1 container-registry
     127.0.0.1 host.docker.internal

-### Check out this repo
+### Check out the workshop repo

-You will need to use some code examples that are in the workshop repository.
+You will need to use some code examples that are in the workshop repository itself.

 Check out the repository and navigate to `part-3`